shannonpileggi/code-review-for-analysts/README.md

 #### Commented code

+Commented out code in your submission is rarely valuable and best omitted.
+It most often reflects older work that is no longer relevant.
+If you do really want to leave in commented out code, be sure to add a comment describing why it is important to retain.

-Don't do it.
-Just don't keep commented out code in your submission.
-If you are concerned about losing work, use of regular GitHub releases to mark merged work for specific deliverables or data changes would allow us to quickly return to this point in time.
+If you are removing commented out code and you are concerned about losing work, use of regular GitHub releases to mark merged work for specific deliverables or data changes is recommended to allow you to quickly return to this point in time.